WhiteBeamSec/WhiteBeam/README.md

 ## Quick start
 1. Become root (`sudo -s`/`su root`)
 2. Set a recovery secret.
-You'll be able to use this with `whitebeam --auth` to make changes to the system: `whitebeam --setting recovery_secret mask`
+You'll be able to use this with `whitebeam --auth` to make changes to the system: `whitebeam --setting RecoverySecret mask`

 ### Detect Attacks with WhiteBeam
 There are three options, depending on your preference: